Our current turnaround time is 24-48 hours!*

 Optional.
 We promise.

 If there are aspects of your life or social or personal identity that you feel are not captured elsewhere in this application, please tell us about them below.
-(150 words)
+(Max: 150 words)

 Did you have a hard time narrowing it down to just one interest or hobby?
-We understand – Caltech students like to stay busy, too – tell us about another hobby or interest!
-(50 words)
+We understand – Caltech students like to stay busy, too.
+Tell us about another hobby or interest!
+(Max: 150 words)

 This is a great place to write about a hobby or interest that is, maybe, newer to you, one you’ve spent less time on.
 Have you been learning how to play guitar?
 Did you start taking kayaking lessons this summer?
-You only have 50 words for this response, so try not to choose a topic that will require too much explaining.
-Instead, dive right into what makes you lose track of time!
+Choose something different from what you wrote about above so you can share as much about yourself as possible.
+For example, if you wrote about a sport in the last question, write about something artistic here.
+Above all, be true to yourself!

 Ivy Divider